FullStackWithLawrence/aws-openai/README.md

 2. Review and edit the master [Terraform configuration](./api/terraform/terraform.tfvars) file **before** running the commands below.

-3. Add your API keys and AWS CLI configuration data to a `.env` file which the `make init` command below will automatically scaffold for you.
-See [this screen shot](https://github.com/FullStackWithLawrence/aws-openai/blob/main/doc/img/dot-env.png) example.
+3. Add your API keys and AWS CLI configuration data to a `.env` file which the `make init` command below will automatically scaffold for you, or if you prefer, you can use this [example-dot-env](https://github.com/FullStackWithLawrence/aws-openai/blob/main/doc/example-dot-env) template to create the file yourself.

 4. Initialize, build and run the application